TBD54566975/developer.tbd.website/site/docs/glossary.md

 ## Verifiable Presentation

-A Verifiable Presentation is a secure package used to share one or more Verifiable Credentials (VCs) such as IDs or certificates with another party all at once.
-Presentations are a standard data format that acts as an authenticated wrapper around a set of credentials to be verified.
+A Verifiable Presentation is a standard data container that serves as an authenticated wrapper around a set of credentials to be verified.
 They impose no constraints on who can construct them or what may be presented, allowing you to present multiple VCs issued to different DIDs.

 [<< More on Verifiable Presentation >>](/docs/web5/build/verifiable-credentials/presentation-exchange/#verifiable-presentation)